tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 3. Build your integration

 There are many ways to integrate with Optimizely depending on your needs.
-To help you decide how to best integrate with our platform, please see [Integration Types](#integration-types) below which includes some common types of integrations built by customers and partners.
-Each integration type includes a step-by-step guide including example code to build the integration.
+To decide how to best integrate with our platform, please see the chart of [Integration Types](#integration-types) below which includes some common types of integrations built by customers and partners.
+Each integration type includes a step-by-step guide including example code that you can use to build the integration.
 If none of these integration types meet your needs, please refer to our [REST API documentation](/rest).

 ### 4. Submit integration for QA

-If you are approved in the Technology Partner Program, please email your Partner Manager with information on how to test your integration.
+Once you have been approved as an Optimizely Technology Partner, please email your Partner Manager with information on how to test your integration.
 Our team is eager to provide feedback and make sure the integration works as expected.
 Please include any relevant documentation on the integration that you've built, as well as instructions on how to access a demo account.

 ### 5. Promote your integration

 After Optimizely has tested and approved your integration, you can work with your Partner Manager to get your integration listed in the [Technology Partner Directory](http://optimizely.com/partners/technology).
 As a Technology Partner you will also receive a Marketing Playbook that provides detailed guidance on the best way to promote your integration to Optimizely customers.

-If you have any questions about becoming a Technology Partner please email <a href="mailto:techpartners@optimizely.com">techpartners@optimizely.com</a>.
+If you have any questions about becoming an Optimizely Technology Partner, please email <a href="mailto:techpartners@optimizely.com">techpartners@optimizely.com</a>.

 ## Integration Types